Wind to our Backs! Rolling Stocks

 Fig. 1 General Electric (GE)

+That’s not bad!
 That is why our parents and grandparents were so hooked on “Buy and Hold!”
 Multitudes of retirement plans were funded by that type increase.
-But let’s see what has happened to rolling stocks in the market since in Fig. 2.
+But let’s see what’s happened to GE’s stock price later in Fig. 2.

 Fig. 2 General Electric since 2000.